The Big Idea

 - For example, connecting a new name to a similar sound, object, and action.
 May seem like it would take more “space” but in reality it has more “hooks” that hold the new name in your mind.
 Without strong associative hooks new things will float away no matter how much “space” you are “saving” in your memory.

-- The more you associate and anchor in your mind.
-The more you can continue to pull in new information and associate it.
-In other words, there is a bit of an exponential effect.
+- In other words, there is a bit of an exponential effect.
 The more you have anchored, the more options you have for forming associations to anchor new things and the more firmly rooted old things become.

 - New Associations are only formed working from known to unknown.